status-im/nimbus-eth2/README.md

 (On Windows, a precompiled DLL collection download is available through the `fetch-dlls` Makefile target: ([Windows instructions](#windows)).)

+#### Go

+The go compiler, at least version 1.12 should be installed and in your path.
+This is a dependency until we can replace the go-libp2p-daemon with a native Nim implementation of [LibP2P](https://github.com/libp2p/libp2p).

 #### Rocksdb

 A recent version of Facebook's [RocksDB](https://github.com/facebook/rocksdb/) is needed - it can usually be installed using your system's package manager: